gabcg/notes/MSI Notes/MSI.md

 #### Integrator

-The integrator in this case uses a leap-frog algorithm.
+The integrator in this case uses a **leap-frog algorithm**.
 During the cycle of each iteration of the simulation, we have to obtain both the coordinates and the velocities of the atoms.
 This algorithm calculates each at different times:

 * The coordinates are calculated at each time-step (in the tutorial, 2 fs).
 * The velocities are calculated in the half-time.